ksctl/ksctl/USAGE.md

 - After adding your cloud cred to ksctl, you can use `ksctl create [cloud-provider-name]` to create a cluster.
 This will have some options specific to the cloud provider.
 Below, we'll take a look at how you can create clusters in civo.

-> Note: Please ensure that you have added a credit card to your cloud provider.
-Without it, you might not be able to create clusters.
+> Note: Please ensure that you have sufficient credits available to your cloud account.

 - Apart from using the `ksctl create civo` command, we will also need to insert some flags.
 Some flags which will be common across every provider are `Cluster name`, `Node size`, `Region`, and `Number of nodes`.